Isobella Jade

-Isobella Jade (born September 3, 1982) is an American author, petite model and inspirational speaker and also works in public relations.
-She became known as one of the first people to do something notable inside an Apple store, typing her first draft of her manuscript Almost 5’4”, a modeling memoir, at the Apple Store on Prince Street in SoHo in New York City.
+Isobella Jade (born September 3, 1982) is an American author and essayist, former petite model and inspirational speaker and also works in public relations.
+She is known as one of the first people to do something notable inside an Apple store, typing her first draft of her manuscript Almost 5’4”, a modeling memoir, at the Apple Store on Prince Street in SoHo in New York City when she was 23 years old.
 Jade has been featured in The New York Times, The New York Post, The Los Angeles Times, The Sydney Morning Herald, Glamour, Allure, Mac Life, Mac World UK, Marie Claire UK and multiple other international fashion magazines and Apple culture magazines.

 Early life

 Isobella Jade was born Heather Staub in Syracuse, New York.
 Jade was a competitive track runner while attending Liverpool High School in Liverpool, New York.
 Despite her petite frame she qualified for the Young Women's 400 Meter Dash at the Junior Olympics in 1999.
 She also qualified for the NYSPHSAA Boys & Girls Championship and ran in the Class A Girls 400 Meter Dash, with a time of 62.30 seconds.
 Although her best time in the 400 meter dash was 60.9 seconds.
 She also ran the 600 meter dash with a best time of 1:41.1 minutes.

 Jade received a track scholarship at New York Institute of Technology.
 She started pursuing modeling during her sophomore year of college at New York Institute of Technology in Manhattan.
-After graduating from NYIT with her Bachelor of Science in Advertising, Jade decided to continue her modeling career.
+After graduating from NYIT with her Bachelor of Science in Advertising, Jade decided to continue her modeling and writing career.